-1. Underestimating the importance of training
+Don't underestimate the importance of training

 You’ve got to make sure that the people who will be using the new system know how to use it.
 Every implementation program generally has a training plan, but the presence of a plan does not necessarily mean that it will be effective.
 Your employees may attend the training, but they have day jobs which means that they might be answering emails or addressing emergencies while the training is taking place.
 Then, when asked about the new software application, they will say they are unhappy with it and mainly because they don’t know how to use it.

-The key here is to put accountability on the person who is learning the software application to learn the software.
 While this may sound obvious, it’s true and it works.
 For example, while a trainer can stand at the front of the room and tell everyone how to use the software, the only way they are going to learn is if they do it for themselves.
 During the training, ask everyone to get in groups and practice entering orders or handling other common tasks.
 This will ensure they know how to use the software application and if they have questions, they are in a position to ask them.
 Putting the accountability back on the employees can really help ensure that they know how to use the system and that they are benefiting from it.

 We never like seeing an implementation fail, but one of the most unpleasant ways it can is when your own teammates sabotage the process.
 Some of your coworkers may not want your project to succeed and may actively work for its failure.